 Applicants must document 1,500 hours of eligible supervised experience.

 - Conducting assessment activities related to the need for behavioral interventions,

 - Designing, implementing and monitoring behavior analysis programs for clients,

 - Overseeing the implementation of behavior analysis programs by others,

-- Examples of activities that are NOT countable as supervised experience include:
+Examples of activities that are not eligible as supervised experience include:

 - attending meetings with little or no behavior analytic content,

 - providing interventions that are not based in behavior analysis,